Teaching support from the UK’s largest provider of in-school maths tuition.

 How to do the topic

-Next, we give a detailed explanation of how to do each of the topics covered on that page by breaking them down into easy-to-follow and simple-to-review steps.
+A detailed explanation covers how to do each of the topics on that page, breaking them down into easy-to-follow and simple-to-review steps.

 These steps are often accompanied by another flip card to allow the user to test themselves.